picsoritdidnthappen/poidh-v3/docs-site/docs/features/claim-nfts.md

 The underlying action does.

 As poidh grows, some claim NFTs may become meaningful historical artifacts for the communities that created them.

----

-## social proof

-Claim NFTs are also social objects.

-Every NFT links back to the people involved in making it happen.

-Connected profiles like X and Farcaster help establish who completed the work, while public wallet addresses provide transparent ownership history.

-Rather than existing in isolation, each NFT connects contributors, bounty creators, and communities into a shared record of collaboration.
+With this in mind, we plan to build a future marketplace for poidh NFTs in-app allowing users to browse, list, and buy the most popular claims in app history.

 ---